DiffProxy: Multi-View Human Mesh Recovery via Diffusion-Generated Dense Proxies: Experiments

-\mbox{\textbf{Test-time scaling and uncertainty weighting.}} Test-time scaling samples multiple proxy candidates to estimate pixel-wise uncertainty maps for computing reliability weight maps $\mathbf{W}_v$ (Eq.~\ref{eq:pixel_weight}).
-Fig.~\ref{fig:tts_ablation} illustrates effectiveness: when the proxy incorrectly predicts the left leg as right leg (first row), the uncertainty map $\mathbf{U}_v^{\mathrm{seg}}$ assigns high uncertainty to the misclassified region.
-During fitting, our method down-weights these unreliable pixels and relies on confident predictions from other views, successfully recovering the correct configuration.
-As shown in Table~\ref{tab:test_time_scaling} on the BEHAVE dataset, increasing $K$ improves performance.
-We use $K=5$ as default for favorable accuracy-compute trade-off.
+\mbox{\textbf{Test-time scaling and uncertainty weighting.}} \Cref{fig:tts_ablation} illustrates: a single prediction may swap the left and right leg labels, but across $K$ stochastic samples some predictions are correct while others are not; this disagreement is captured by $\mathbf{U}_v^{\mathrm{seg}}$, which assigns high uncertainty to inconsistent regions.
+Fitting then down-weights these pixels and relies on more consistent views to recover the correct configuration.
+Increasing $K$ generally improves performance (\cref{fig:tts_ablation}, right); we use $K\!=\!3$ as default.

+\mbox{\textbf{Number of input views.}} Our method supports flexible view counts without retraining.
+As shown in \cref{fig:view_ablation} (evaluated on MoYo), even two views already produce reasonable reconstructions.
+Adding more views further improves the recovery of occluded details---\eg, arms behind the torso and hands near the hip (red boxes) become progressively more accurate as additional viewpoints increase their visibility.

+\mbox{\textbf{Network module contributions.}} \Cref{tab:module_ablation} ablates individual network modules on BEHAVE.
+We independently remove DINOv2, T2I-Adapter, and attention modules ($\mathcal{A}_{\text{text}}$, $\mathcal{A}_{\text{epi}}$, $\mathcal{A}_{\text{cm}}$).
+Each module contributes to overall performance, with the full model achieving the best results.

 \mbox{\textbf{Inference without camera calibration.}} While our main results assume calibrated cameras, real-world scenarios often lack ground-truth camera parameters.
 We test a camera-free variant on BEHAVE: we predict camera parameters using VGGT~\cite{wang2025vggt}, then generate proxies with these predicted cameras.
 During mesh fitting, we jointly optimize camera parameters alongside body pose and shape to compensate for prediction inaccuracy.
-As shown in Table~\ref{tab:camera_free}, our method achieves competitive performance with only moderate degradation, demonstrating practical applicability.
-We report only Procrustes-aligned metrics, as predicted cameras define a coordinate frame differing from ground-truth by an unknown similarity transformation.
+As shown in \cref{tab:camera_ablation}, our method achieves competitive performance with only moderate degradation.

-\mbox{\textbf{Network module contributions.}} Table~\ref{tab:module_ablation} ablates individual network modules on BEHAVE.
-We independently remove DINOv2, T2I-Adapter, attention modules ($\mathcal{A}_{\text{text}}$, $\mathcal{A}_{\text{epi}}$, $\mathcal{A}_{\text{cm}}$), and uncertainty weighting.
-Each module contributes to performance, with the full model achieving the best balance.